How do I start building my art collection?

 How are art prices decided?

 Pricing artwork is not a science.
 Many factors can influence how a piece of art is priced – one of the most important of which is demand.
 The size, medium and condition of the piece can also influence the price, as well as how well known the artist and their work is.
 When working with artists and galleries, pay on time.
 Some galleries may be open to payment plans after you’ve worked with them but keeping your account in good standing will keep you on their good side.
-Many art dealers will also be your proxy bidder at auction so if there is a piece you are unable to view, let the trusted advisor be your eyes, ears, and wallet.
+Many art dealers will also be your proxy bidder at auction so if there is a piece you are unable to view, let the trusted adviser be your eyes, ears, and wallet.
 Some auctions offer a fantastic opportunity to acquire high quality works at good prices but beware of the house premiums which can be as high as 25%.
 It is better to buy one fantastic artwork than five or ten mediocre.
 Don’t be afraid to invest in the right piece at the right time.

 Acquiring art is often emotionally driven.
 It is, simply put, worth what someone is willing to pay.
 While values may often be related to the marketplace, in the long run an intangible, sometimes emotional factor such as your taste may be the driving factor.
 That said, quality, provenance and condition are important in determining valuation.
 For 19th and 20th Century work, condition in relation to age is of particular importance.
 Your objective as a collector is to find the finest example available of the image in which you are interested.
 Here, professional guidance and critical opinion in addition to a well-developed eye are very important.
 Looking at auction results can help however these account for only about 50% of the marketplace and often, don't take into account condition.